Best Way – Clean Carpet

 Step 9 – Clean the First Half of Your Room

-For extra dirty areas or traffic pattern areas like hallways, you may need to clean the same row more than once.
-The dirtier your carpet is, the slower you should move your machine.
-You want to make sure that you are evenly dispensing your carpet shampoo and rinse water for best results.
+- For extra dirty areas or high traffic areas like Hallways, you may need to clean the same row more than once.
+The dirtier your Carpet is, the slower you should move your Machine.
+You want to make sure that you are evenly dispensing your Carpet Shampoo and rinse water, as well as vacuuming up the maximum amount of water for best results.

-Keep an eye on your shampoo container and your clean water container in order to make sure that neither runs out, otherwise, you will be doing nothing more than revacuuming your carpet.
-Also keep an eye on your dirty water container, and empty it before it gets completely full.
-Take note of how dirty the water is when you empty it.
+- Keep an eye on your Shampoo Container and your Clean Water Container in order to make sure that neither runs out, otherwise, you will be doing nothing more than revacuuming your Carpet.
 You may be amazed at how much dirt is being removed.

-Once you reach a little past the center of the room, turn the machine OFF.
-It is best to let the carpet dry for at least a few hours before returning the furniture and completing the second half of the room .
-The carpet should either be completely dry, or just very slightly damp before replacing the furniture.
-You should also revacuum the area where the furniture is going before returning it to remove any loosened carpet fibers from the cleaning process.
-You should place furniture on waxed paper if your carpet is still damp to prevent any stain transfer from the legs and bases to your carpet, and to also protect these areas from the dampness.
+- Once you reach a little past the center of the room, turn the Machine OFF.
+It is best to let the Carpet dry for a few hours before moving the Furniture on to the clean half of the room .
+The Carpet should either be completely dry, or just very slightly damp before replacing the Furniture.
+You should also revacuum the cleaned area of your Carpet to remove any loosened Carpet Fibers from the cleaning process.
+Place Furniture Legs and/or Bases on Waxed Paper if your Carpet is still damp to prevent any stain transfer from the Legs and Bases, and to also protect these surfaces from the dampness.

-If you have other areas to clean, such as other rooms or stairs, you can complete the first half of those while you are waiting for the first carpet to dry.
+- If you have other areas to clean, you can complete the first half of those while you are waiting for the first Carpet to dry.
 This will reduce your down time waiting for the drying process to be completed.

-Once all of the furniture has been located onto the clean half of the carpet, vacuum any areas in the remaining half of the rooms which were previously blocked by furniture.
-Then, use your carpet cleaner on the remaining portion of your rooms.
+Once all of the Furniture has been relocated onto the clean half of the Carpet, use your Carpet Cleaner on the remaining portion of your rooms.

-Once you have allowed sufficient drying time to where carpet is only slightly damp, you can return all of the furniture to their proper places, placing all furniture on waxed paper until the carpet is completely dry.
-You will need to locate any furniture a few inches from it’s final position, in order to allow the carpet to completely dry, before returning the furniture completely to it’s rightful position.
+- Once you have allowed sufficient drying time to where Carpet is only slightly damp, you can return all of the Furniture to their proper places, placing all Furniture on Waxed Paper until the Carpet is completely dry.
+You will need to locate the Furniture a few inches from it’s final position, in order to allow the Carpet to completely dry before returning the Furniture completely to it’s rightful position.

-Nice Job!
-Taking Shoes Off at the Door, will make your Cleaning Efforts Last Longer.
+Taking Shoes Off at the Door will make your Cleaning Efforts Last Longer.